xTriixrx/DLX/README.md

 > **Note:** If you already have GoogleTest installed system-wide (e.g., via Homebrew), the build will use that installation.
 Otherwise, Conan will fetch and build `gtest` from ConanCenter (pass `--build gtest` if a binary isn’t available for your platform).

+### DLX Search Performance Suite

+The `dlx_performance_tests` target now drives the core `search` routine through multiple tiers of synthetic matrices: 1 000/10 000/100 000/1 000 000-column covers tested twice, first with digit-count-sized column groups and two variants per group, then with extra groups and three variants per group to amplify branching.
+The suite runs the individual cases in parallel up to the host’s hardware concurrency so every CPU core contributes.
+Invoke it with `ctest -R dlx_performance_tests` (or `./build/test_dlx_performance`) and it writes consolidated timing/solution metrics to `dlx_search_performance.csv` inside the build directory on success.

+## Tests

+The performance harness (`tests/test_dlx_performance.cpp`) constructs its matrices directly in memory to avoid the DLXB row-size limits.
+Each `PerformanceParam` entry specifies:

+- The number of constraint columns.
+- How many contiguous column groups to create (either the base-10 digit heuristic or a larger custom value to deepen recursion).
+- How many identical option rows (“variants”) to emit per group.

+For every case the generator:

+- Splits the column range into evenly sized groups and builds rows that only touch the columns within their group, ensuring disjoint coverage.
+- Duplicates each group row `variants_per_group` times, so the solver must pick exactly one row per group and yields `variants_per_group^group_count` predictable solutions.
+- Links nodes with the same spacer wiring used by `Core::generateMatrixBinaryImpl`, preserving the live matrix structure.

+Cases are executed in parallel across the available CPU cores, with deterministic validation of the expected solution counts before timing data is recorded.
+Once all permutations succeed, `dlx_search_performance.csv` is emitted in the build directory with columns/groups/variants/solutions/duration for every run.
+This combination of param-driven matrices and strict validation makes the suite a reliable sentinel for regressions in `search`.

 #### Conan Configuration

 You must ensure you have Conan 2.x installed on your build machine.
 The repo includes the recommended remotes/profile/commands, so you can bootstrap everything with: